Robust subspace recovery by Tyler's M-estimator: Numerical Experiments

 \subsection{Robustness to noise}

-In this section we investigate the empirically robustness of our algorithm to noise by simulated data set sampled according to section~\ref{sec:model_simulation} with $(N_1,N_0,D,d)=(120,100,10,5)$, and different size of noise $\eps$.
-We use this setting since when $\eps=0$, we recover the subspace exactly.
-We record the recovery error in Figure~\ref{fig:noise} with respect to the size of noise.
-In this experiment the recovery error depends linearly on the size of noise $\eps$.
-Indeed, we consider a theory that explain the performance of Algorithm~\ref{alg:IRLS} under some noise of small size as an interesting future question.
+In this section we investigate the robustness of Tyler's M-estimator to noise by simulated data sets with $(N_1,N_0,D,d)=(120,100,10,5)$ and various noise sizes $\eps$.
+We use this setting since when $\eps=0$, the subspace is recovered exactly and the recovery error is $0$.
+We record the recovery error in Figure~\ref{fig:noise} with respect to the size of noise $\eps$.
+In this experiment, the recovery error depends linearly on the size of noise, which is same rate as in the statement of Theorem~\ref{thm:stability1}.